cloud-gov/cg-site/content/docs/services/intro.md

 weight: -1
 ---

 You can expand the functionality of your cloud.gov application by making use of services.
-Before your application can use a service, the service must be provisioned, and credentials for using the service must be supplied to your application.
+Before your application can use a service, you must provision the service, and supply the credentials for using the service to your application.

 There are two ways to provision services:

-- You can provision a service manually outside of cloud.gov, then create a [user-provided service instance](https://docs.cloudfoundry.org/devguide/services/user-provided.html) to hold the credentials.
+- **User-provided service instances**: You can provision a service manually outside of cloud.gov, then supply the credentials yourself.
-- You can provision a [managed service instance](https://docs.cloudfoundry.org/devguide/services/#instances) through the marketplace in cloud.gov on demand.
+- **Managed service instances**: You can provision a [managed service instance](https://docs.cloudfoundry.org/devguide/services/#instances) through the marketplace in cloud.gov on demand, and let cloud.gov supply the credentials.

-In both cases, you make the credentials available by [binding the service instance to your application](https://docs.cloudfoundry.org/devguide/services/application-binding.html).
+## Setting up user-provided service instances

+Once you've provisioned a service manually, create a [user-provided service instance](https://docs.cloudfoundry.org/devguide/services/user-provided.html) to hold the credentials.
+[Bind the service instance to your application](https://docs.cloudfoundry.org/devguide/services/application-binding.html) to make the credentials available.

-## Marketplace services
+## Provisioning managed services through the marketplace

 cloud.gov offers a marketplace of FedRAMP-authorized [managed services]({{< relref "docs/apps/managed-services.md" >}}) that we operate in a secure and compliant manner on your behalf.
 You can also [extend the marketplace](#extending-the-marketplace) to include additional services run by other organizations.

 To list all the managed services and plans available to a given space, you run `cf marketplace` from your command line.
 Here is a list of the managed services that are generally available:

 {{% services-table %}}

-## Extending the marketplace
+### Extending the marketplace

 "Brokers" are the invisible integrators that enable you to set up managed service instances in cloud.gov in a consistent and self-service fashion.
 A broker offers a simple API that manages the service instance lifecycle.
 You can run your own broker to make a service from outside cloud.gov available through cloud.gov's marketplace.